CCBDA-UPC/Assignments-2025/Lab08.md

     return response
 ```

-The file `requirements.txt` defines the Python environment for the above function to be executed.
+The file `requirements.txt` in the `crud` folder defines the Python environment for the above function to be executed.

-We are going to use the AWS CLI to deploy the Lambda function and build the **API Gateway**.
+We are going to use the **AWS CLI** to deploy the **Lambda function** and build the **API Gateway**.
 Open a terminal and set the variables to the corresponding value.
-The command `aws lambda create-function` sends the zip file with the Python code and requirements to AWS.
-In response it obtains a JSON record with some values that we'll be needing to use for future steps, i.e. `LAMBDA_ARN` needs to be updated to the value of the response field `FunctionArn`.
+Create a zip file with the Python code and its requirements.
+The command `aws lambda create-function` sends the zip file to AWS.
+In response, it obtains a JSON record with some values that we'll be needing to use for future steps, i.e. `LAMBDA_ARN` needs to be updated to the value of the response field `FunctionArn`.

 ```bash
 _$ ACCOUNT_ID=<YOUR-ACCOUNT-ID>